 sociologists married to sociologists" and the student analysis

-of it in the Workbook.
+of it.
 (The analysis precedes the article.)
-We do not have time for me to give you feedback on this section.
+We do not have time for me to give you feedback on your own article on this section.

 Read G: Goldberg, "Misogyny

 and the College Girl," and the personal journal.

 - Identify the independent and dependent

 on finding the relevant numbers.